AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 Make sure you see it turn green in the HAProxy web interface.
 ____

-## Section 5: Lab 4 - Continuous Deployment Updates and Cluster "Tiers" (Dev/Test/Prod/etc)
+## Section 5: Lab 4 - Continuous Delivery Updates and Cluster "Tiers" (Dev/Test/Prod/etc)

 ### Section 5: Lab 4 Links